Christmas market stalls, in a row, people walking in front of it

 Reindeers and a sleigh at the entrance to a Weihnachtsmarkt, behind the sign a large building with tower, on the right an illuminated tree

 There’s a historical market each year on the Rathausmarkt.
 There’s a historical truck from the 1920s in the shape of a merry-go-round and a coffeehouse from Vienna in Jugendstil style.
 This is one of the most beautiful Christmas markets in Hamburg.
 Santa visits this market 3 times a day.
-The market opens on November 21st and closes again on December 23rd.
+The market opens on November 25th and closes again on December 23rd in 2024.

 St. Georg

-A pink Winter Pride on the Lange Reihe.
+A pink Winter Pride Christmas market on the Lange Reihe.
 This market is meant for Queers and their friends.
 On the weekends there’s live music.
-The market in the St. Georg stadtviertel is from November 21st till December 30th.
+The market in the St. Georg stadtviertel is from November 16th till December 22nd in 2024.

 Santa Pauli

 Sankt Pauli calls itself Santa Pauli in the Advent period.
 The Christmas market on the Reeperbahn has a ‘red light’ theme.
-This is after all the nightlife area.
+This is after all the nightlife area in Hamburg.
 The area of erotic and guilty pleasures.
-So don’t expect to find standard Christmas ornaments here, but in different shapes.
-The market is from November 14th till December 23rd.
+So don’t expect to find standard Christmas ornaments here, but ornaments in different shapes.
+The market is from November 11th till December 23rd in 2024.
 There’s a stand where you can compose your own glühwein.

 Jungfernstieg